MELVICH Wind Energy Hub

-A planning application has been submitted for the installation of a temporary meteorological mast which will be used to measure and validate the wind resource at the Melvich site.
+The Highland Council has consented the installation of a temporary meteorological mast which will be erected shortly and used to measure and validate the wind resource at the Melvich site.

-We recognise an essential part of good project development is early consultation to ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of a project’s progress.
+At Belltown Power we recognise a fundamental part of good project development is early consultation to ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of a project’s progress.

 COMMUNITY BENEFIT AND OWNERSHIP

-We fundamentally believe that onshore wind projects should benefit the communities that host them, regardless of whether the project is subsidised or not.
-Communities local to the Melvich Wind Energy Hub will benefit through our ground-breaking community ownership scheme (which includes giving local community organisations 1% of the equity in the project for free as well as the opportunity to invest further at cost once the project is operational) and, in addition, through £5,000/MW of community benefit funds per year for the lifetime of the project.
+Belltown Power fundamentally believes that onshore wind projects should benefit the communities that host them, regardless of whether the project is subsidised or not.
+Communities local to The Melvich Wind Energy Hub will benefit through our ground-breaking community ownership scheme:

 EDUCATION AND LOCAL ENVIRONMENT